materialsproject/atomate2/docs/src/user/codes/vasp.md

 The most important settings to consider are:

-- `VASP_CMD`: The command used run the standard version of VASP.
+- `VASP_CMD`: The command used to run the standard version of VASP.
 I.e., something like `mpi_run -n 16 vasp_std > vasp.out`.
 - `VASP_GAMMA_CMD`: The command used to run the gamma-only version of VASP.
 - `VASP_NCL_CMD`: The command used to run the the non-collinear version of VASP.